monarchwadia/monarchwadia.com-old/content/post/demons-on-autopilot.md

 What _else_ is invisible to me?
 Well, I don't know, because it's invisible.
 Chances are, I've forgotten about it, too.

 And that's the problem... a habit that's invisible can be a dangerous friend to have.
+When habits go invisible, they can go rogue, and you can forget they're operating on you.
+What's worse -- you might end up identifying with them so completely that, when they _do_ show up, they're seen as an integral part of you.
+Not as a behaviour to be groomed, but as a part of what makes you the person you are.

+(Yes, I am an excellent driver.
+Thank you very much.)

 This is where personal demons hide all the time -- in the invisible corners of your mind.
 This is where the troubles that truly make us suffer find their reserves of energy.